Hulu top 10 shows — here's the 3 worth watching right now

 But with so many great TV shows available, it can be a bit of a struggle to figure out what to watch.
 Luckily, Hulu has a top 15 shows and movies collection that shows you what’s trending on the platform.

 After going through what's popular this week, we've narrowed that list down to three of Hulu's current top 10 shows that stand out from the rest.
-"Family Guy" and its new Hulu-exclusive Halloween Special have it rocketing to the top.
-It's joined by a pair of ABC procedural dramas.
-Ryan Murphy's hit show "9-1-1" takes a high spot on the top 10 and it's joined by the new hit "High Potential" starring Kaitlin Olson
+Ryan Murphy's hit show "9-1-1" takes the title of top TV show in the top 10.
+But not far behind it is the Emmy-nominated Hulu Original "Only Murders in the Building" and the hit new ABC drama "High Potential."

 So without further ado, here are the three shows worth watching right now in Hulu’s top 10 shows.
 If you're looking for more to watch, make sure to check out our guide to Hulu's top movies.